Jason Brown (American football): Free agency

 Brown became an unrestricted free agent and received a conservative one-year contract offer from the Baltimore Ravens and attended visits with the San Francisco 49ers and Carolina Panthers.

 After football

-Brown chose to walk away from football in 2012 at the age of 29 to become a farmer in Louisburg, North Carolina.
+After being released in 2012 at the age of 29 he became a farmer in Louisburg, North Carolina.
 He maintains a 1,000-acre farm called First Fruits Farm where he grows produce such as sweet potatoes and cucumbers.
 He donates these crops to local food pantries, having given away over 500,000 pounds of sweet potatoes and 50,000 pounds of cucumbers.
 Brown began learning about farming practices in 2012 by watching YouTube videos.

 Brown also owns and manages a special events venue called Amazing Graze Barn, which is located on the grounds of First Fruits Farm.
 The barn is available for hosting weddings as well as corporate events and community gatherings.

 Personal life

 Brown, who is African-American, is a practicing Christian.

-Jason and Tay Brown married in 2003.
-They have 8 children.
+Jason and Tay Brown married in 2003 and have eight children.